Skip to main content

 Write a webhook spec

 Create a markdown file in ~/.ollim-bot/webhooks/.
-The filename is arbitrary — the id field in the frontmatter determines the URL slug.
+The filename is arbitrary — the id field in the frontmatter determines the URL path.

 ~/.ollim-bot/webhooks/github-ci.md